Our Teachers & Staff

 Mrs. Chae O'Keefe - Exceptional Education 1-to-1 Paraprofessional

-Mrs. Elizabeth Owens - Pre-Kindergarten Paraprofessional
+Ms. Elizabeth Owens - Pre-Kindergarten Paraprofessional

 Mrs. Tekemah Russell-Green - Exceptional Educational 1-to-1 Paraprofessional